dxe/dxesf-docs/docs/index.md

 Unless explicitly stated otherwise, any rule applying to Chapter Members also applies to Organizers, and any rule applying to Organizers also applies to Senior Organizers.

+All members may attend the Chapter's regular, annual, and special meetings.

 ### 3.2.
 Chapter Members

-Chapter Members may attend the Chapter's regular and annual meetings.

-Chapter Members may vote on community decisions that affect the social fabric of the community as a whole.
-For example, what sorts of community events we should be running, whether alcohol should be served at DxE events, aesthetics of the Berkeley Animal Rights Center, and so on.
+To be eligible to vote, a Chapter Member must have been on the the Movement-Power Index for 5 or the past 6 full months at the time of the vote.

 ### 3.3.
 Organizers

-Organizers may vote in elections, on the governance structure, on strategic plans for the Chapter, and any other matters the parliamentary authority allows the membership to decide.

-### 3.4.
-Movement-Power Index

-To be in good standing and eligible to vote, a Chapter Member must have been on the Movement-Power Index for 2 of the past 3 full months at the time of the vote.
+To be eligible to vote, an Organizer must have been on the Movement-Power Index for 2 of the past 3 full months at the time of the vote.

 ## 4. Officers